-How to Get Online Reviews for Your Medical Practice
+How to Get Online Reviews for Your Podiatry Practice

 Do you trust and choose businesses that don’t have any online reviews?
 No?
 So why would your patients?

 If you want your waiting room to be full nowadays, you need to be found online.
 Since most people don’t venture far past Page 1 of the Google search results, your site needs to rank well.
 And for that to happen, you need online reviews – and we’re going to tell you how to get them.

 Before we jump into the deep end, let’s start with the basics – like why online reviews are so important for your practice’s success.

 Humans and Search Engines Agree – Your Online Reputation Matters!

 If you read that first paragraph—as most people are prone to do when reading a blog post—you picked up on the fact that reviews have something to do with getting found online, but what exactly is their role in search engine rankings?

 Well, search engines like Google want to provide their users with the best possible experience.
 This means compiling a list of websites that are trustworthy and have a stellar reputation.

 One-way search engines can determine if a site is relevant and trustworthy is by factoring in how much time the average user spends on it – which is a prime reason your website needs to have compelling, interesting content.